We continue with the diagnostic phase of our personal brand, our self-knowledge.

 - Intp / Logical.
 Inventors, Innovative, with an insatiable thirst for knowledge.
 Bill Gates, Kristen Stewart, Albert Einstein.

 - ENTJ / Commander.
-Bold leaders, imaginative and strong will, always looking for a path or creating one. asked, Margaret Thatcher, Jim Carrey.
+Bold leaders, imaginative and strong will, always looking for a path or creating one.
+Steve Jobs, Margaret Thatcher, Jim Carrey.

 - ENTP / Innovative.
 Intelligent and curious thinkers who can't withstand an intellectual challenge.
 Celine Dion, Thomas Edison, Tom Hanks.